 - It is easier to stay on track if you are eating healthily, no distracting isles to tempt you.

 - They save your regular items for you, which makes reordering a doddle.

-Readly As part of my decluttering and minimising I am swapping paper-based magazines for digital ones on my iPad.
-They have an astonishing range all for the cost of two magazines a month.
+Readly As part of my decluttering and minimising I swapped paper-based magazines for digital ones on my iPad.
+They have an astonishing range all for the cost of less than two paper magazines a month.
 Michael and I each have separate favourite choices within one account.
 Great for the planet and a fantastic way to have half of the newsagents at your fingertips!

 Simply Be is where I do most of my clothes shopping I believe in their #WeAreCurves campaign, and they do a good range of spoonies clothing, i.e. PJ’s.